-The Spartans finished 13-8 in the Southern Conference, tied for second, marking the school’s best finish since the 2003 season.
-UNCG also earned 38 wins during the regular season, the best in 13 years of Spartan Baseball.
+The Spartans finished 13-8 in the Southern Conference, tied for second, marking the school's best finish since the 2003 season.
+UNCG also earned 38 wins during the regular season, the best in the last 13 years of Spartan Baseball.

 Holcomb worked with UNCG's catchers during the year, helping Jake Kusz earn a spot on the preseason Johnny Bench Award watch list.
 Under Holcomb's tutelage, Kusz earned a .996 fielding percentage while starting every game behind the plate.
 The junior catcher also threw out 11 potential base stealers and helped turn a pair of double plays.

 With Holcomb's help, the UNCG offense compiled a Southern Conference-best batting average for two consecutive years from 2013-14.
 In addition to the stellar batting averages, the Spartans ranked in the top 50 nationally in numerous offensive categories.
 Holcomb helped lead the Blue and Gold to a fourth-place finish in the SoCon standings in 2015 – the squad's highest ranking since 2011.